Monitoring Newly Registered Domains

 There are a variety of use cases where information on newly registered domains can be of interest to particular individuals or businesses.
 Web development companies can utilize these lists to prospect for new business.
 Similarly, marketing companies can use the registration information to build email lists.

-Monitoring new registrations is particularly useful for security professionals.
+Monitoring new registrations, either through a newly registered domains database or new domain monitoring alerts, is particularly useful for security professionals.
 Hackers often register new domains to perform cyber attacks.
 Therefore, a new domain monitoring alert could play a vital role in a proactive security solution.

 The Bad Guys Register Too